Planning a Malaysia itinerary and wondering where to go? Fuel your wanderlust with these 25 most beautiful places to visit in Malaysia!

 The most prominent building in town is the main mosque, which stands proudly painted in green and white and is topped with golden onion domes.
 A great way to while away a morning is by strolling through the local markets.
 As you might expect in a coastal town, there is a busy fish market, where you will see fish and other sea creatures that have been caught in the nearby waters.

 Vegetarian and vegan visitors to Malaysia will probably prefer the produce market, which is quite colorful and much less smelly.
-Around the mosque and the jetty, you will see a number of ramshackle houses built on stilts.
+Around the mosque and the jetty, you will see many ramshackle houses built on stilts.

 Recommended by James | Travel Collecting

-One of the best places to visit in Borneo is the Danum Valley in the Sabah area of Borneo.
+One of the best places to visit in Malaysia Borneo is the Danum Valley in the Sabah area.
 This is one of the few parts of Borneo that has never been logged by humans.
 The primeval rainforest is magical.
 There are towering trees with enormous buttresses that are draped in thick vines and shrouded in the early morning mist.

 Kinabatangan River Valley